 The idea

-A note that might matter: I'm not a programmer.
-I've never written a Python script from scratch, I don't use the command line day-to-day, and I couldn't tell you off the top of my head what a gzipped JSON shard actually is.
+A note that probably matters: I'm not a programmer.
+I haven't written a Python script from scratch, I find the command line weirdly intimidating and although I can now just about explain what a gzipped JSON shard is, I couldn't have a month ago.

-A daily-ish GitHub Action fetches headlines from the Guardian API and writes them as compact gzipped JSON shards, one per month.
-A second step aggregates those shards into search-ready indexes at monthly, weekly and daily granularity, plus a 3,000-entry tag catalog.
-The frontend is a single-page-application-style set of vanilla JS modules, with canvas-based charts, occasional Pretext typography effects, and Guardian colours throughout.
-The whole thing is a few megabytes of static files served from GitHub Pages, which is free and shockingly fast.
+An hourly GitHub Action fetches headlines from the Guardian's Open Platform API into compact gzipped JSON shards, one per month.
+A second step aggregates those into search-ready indexes at monthly, weekly and daily granularity, plus a 3,000-entry tag catalogue.
+The frontend is a set of vanilla JS modules — no framework, no database, no server — with canvas-rendered charts, the occasional Pretext typography effect, and the Guardian's colour palette throughout.
+The whole thing is a few megabytes of static files served from GitHub Pages.

 It's open source.
 Everything that isn't an API key is in the repo.